Dave Carlsrud

 Approval of Consent Agenda

-3. Approve Contractors License
+2. Approve Contractors license

 Roll Call: Gulmon Bishop Magnuson Erickson Carlsrud